cuplsensor/cuplcodec/docs/tutorial/encoder.rst

 The final parameter in the query string is 'q='.
 Its value is the circular buffer of sensor data.
 This is a few hundred characters long.
 The character after 'q=' must fall on an EEPROM block boundary.

-The circular buffer grows to a maximum length of (:cpp:`buflensamples`) as samples are added.
+The circular buffer grows to a maximum length of (:cpp:member:`buflensamples`) as samples are added.
 Regardless, it is always encoded into a base64 string of fixed length.
 This is due to a constraint: the NDEF message has a fixed length defined by :ref:`payload-length`.
 This is not altered after initialisation.
 The constraint is imposed to simplify code, reduce power consumption and minimise wear on EEPROM block 0.